hoangchu/xview-codesamples/README.md

 The Controller in XView is a [Front Controller](https://en.wikipedia.org/wiki/Front_Controller_pattern).
 It interfaces with Tridion via the ITemplate interface.
 The Controller is responsible for tasks including the following.

-- Decoupling Tridion (to allow development and maintenance of Template logic and layouts outside of Tridion).
+- Decoupling Tridion (to allow development and maintenance of template logic and layouts outside of Tridion).
 - Controlling the execution flow of a rendition.
-- Mapping Templates with Views using a ViewMapper.
-- Loading TridionContext and injecting it into Views
+- Loading and injecting TridionContext into Views.
-- Dispatching Models to Views
+- Dispatching render tasks to Views.
-- Rendering Views & returning View outputs to Tridion.

 In XView the single thing that is mandatory is to create a `Controller` derived class inside the `[Project root namespace].Controllers` namespace.
 This derived Controller is the TBB used on all Templates inside the same Blueprint.